Life is good for ONE Bantamweight World Champion Bibiano “The Flash” Fernandes.

-The Brazilian is riding a 12-fight win streak, has not lost a match since December 2010, and has become one of the greatest bantamweight mixed martial artists of all time.
+The Brazilian is riding a 13-bout win streak, has not lost a match since December 2010, and has become the world’s best bantamweight martial artist, possibly of all time.

 Although times were grim, he maintained a positive outlook on life that has carried him throughout his decades-spanning martial arts career.

 “In the jungle, I always thought, ‘I can do better,’” he explains.
 “I had to get water, I had to help my aunt, I had to get the food and check on the fish.
 I had to do my job.
 Am I better than everybody?
 No. But I saw something different.”

 Soon after his father rescued him from the jungle and helped him win his bout with malaria, Fernandes would discover a better life.

 As a teenager, he worked odd jobs to help his dad pay the bills.
 But one afternoon, his life was changed forever when he stumbled upon a nearby martial arts gym that was teaching Brazilian jiu-jitsu.
 Fernandes’ interest was piqued, and he instantly fell in love wth the “gentle art.”

 There was one issue, however – he could not afford a gym membership.

 “I told the coach, ‘Listen, I do not have any money for training, I do not think I can train,’” he recollects.
 But fortunately, to his surprise, his coach understood, and made him a deal.

 “He told me, ’It is ok, just clean the gym.’
 I went everyday, cleaning the gym and helping him.
 I focused on jiu-jitsu and I met a lot of people.
 It is a community.
 It is because of my past that I am here today.”